About Active Character

 Fun & Fit

-Service learning after school program for the Health Exercise Sport Sciences Department at Texas Tech University and the students of ESS 3342 class.
-This program teaches ,mostly Home School students ages 4 - 11 years old, motor skill movements and sport skills.
-This twice weekly 90 minute program has been a huge success for the Home School students and our TTU students.
+East Lubbock Promise Neighborhood (ELPN) grant provides a service learning class and an after school program for the Health Exercise Sport Sciences Department at Texas Tech University and the students of ESS 3335 & 3342.
+This program teaches motor skill movements and sport skills to elementary age students at Alderson and Harwell Elementary schools.
+This four day a week 90 minute program has been a huge success for the elementary students and for the TTU students.
 This is directed by Jeff Key, M.Ed.

 Burkhart center for autism lifetime fitness classes